-You should reserve at least the same amount of time you would spend attending the same class face-to-face and studying.
+You should reserve at least the same amount of time you would spend attending the same class face-to-face and studying for the class.
 Many students who earn A's in their fully-online courses report that their success is due to devoting no less than 9 hours per week of work per 3-credit hour course.

 Even though you may not need to come to campus for your online class, you do still need to set aside time each week for it.
-This includes the three to four hours per week you normally would have spent in the classroom, as well as reading textbooks, reviewing lecture notes, completing surveys or quizzes, working on project activities or discussion postings.
+This includes the 3-4 hours per week you normally would have spent in the classroom, as well as reading textbooks, reviewing lecture notes, completing surveys or quizzes, working on project activities, or posting to discussions.
 The good news is you don’t have to spend time driving to campus or walking to class!
 You also are able to ‘go to class’ at the time that best fits your schedule.

 - I have more questions, who do I contact?